dotnet/csharplang/proposals/generic-ref-struct.md

 - `where T : default, ref struct`: is an error as the declarations are contradictory.
 - `where T : ref struct, BaseType` where `BaseType` denotes a reference type.
 This is an error because the `ref struct` portion is meaningless in this context.

-The `where T : ref struct` annotation will be encoded by attributing the type parameter with the attribute `System.Runtime.CompilerServices.SupportsByRefLike`.
+The `where T : ref struct` annotation will be encoded by attributing the type parameter with the attribute `System.Runtime.CompilerServices.SupportsByRefLikeAttribute`.
 This will not result in a `modreq` on the containing member nor will `[Obsolete]` tricks be added to the containing type.
 The intent is for this to be a binary compatible change.
 The explicit intent is for us to allow types in libraries to relax their type parameters to accept `ref struct` without breaking consumers.

 ### Supporting Span<T>
 A key motivation of this proposal is to allow for instantiations like `Span<Span<T>>`, effectively moving the `Span<T>` type to have the `where T : ref struct` annotation.
 This is a problem because a number of the APIs on `Span<T>` violate the rules of `where T : ref struct` as `T[]` is a common type in the APIs.